TheCandidStartup/TheCandidStartup.github.io/_drafts/css-react-components.md

 }
 ```

-My components will also support a `className` prop for simple use cases where the app only needs to apply to a style to the root element of the component.
+My components will also support a `className` prop for simple use cases where the app only needs to apply a style to the root element of the component.
 This also makes them compatible with the CSS in JS `styled` API.

-If you provide both `className` and `theme` the class names for the root element will be concatenated.
+If you provide both `className` and `theme`, the class names for the root element will be concatenated.
 This makes it easy to implement [BEM style mixes](https://en.bem.info/methodology/block-modification/#placing-a-block-inside-another-block) where you want to override component styles depending on the context where the component is used.

 Each component will have a default theme and a matching CSS style sheet using the [BEM](https://getbem.com/) convention.
 BEM uses a component specific prefix for each class name which reduces the chance of collisions.
 It's up to the app to decide whether they want to use the default as is, use it and override parts of it or replace it completely.
 I'm also going to experiment with supplying the default in the form of a `module.css` file.
 Again, it's entirely up to the app to decide which, if any, of the supplied CSS files it uses.

 # Next Time

-Next time, I'll let you know how the grand plan worked out when I try to implement it for `react-spreadsheet`.
+Next time, I'll let you know how the grand plan works out when I try to implement it for `react-spreadsheet`.